Our Leaders

 Presbytery of WA Chairperson

-Alison was elected as the Chair of the Presbytery of WA in 2021.
+Alison was elected as the Chair of the WA Presbytery in 2021.
 The Presbytery is responsible for the oversight of Ministers and Congregations and for promoting the wider aspects of the Church.
 Alison has been a member of the Synod Standing Committee since 2014 and before that was a member of the Social Justice Commission.

 Alison is married and has three beautiful children.